canonical-ols/snapstore-snap-docs/en/install.md

     sudo su - postgres -c 'createuser --login --createrole --encrypted \
         --pwprompt snapstore'

-Now run create-database.
-It's necessary to run it multiple times.
-Follow the instructions it gives:
+Now run create-database and follow the instructions it gives:
     sudo snap-store-proxy create-database \
         "postgresql://snapstore@localhost:5432/snapstore"

 This will setup and configure the database.

+It may be necessary to run the creatre-database command multiple times.

 The connection string behaves as per [normal PostgreSQL clients](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING). i.e.
 `USER` will default to 'root', `HOST` defaults to 'localhost', `PGPORT` defaults to '5432', `DBNAME` defaults to `USER`.
 The `PASSWORD` here is optional, and if needed will be prompted for by the command (to avoid leaving credentials in your shell's history).